 To learn more about SIA licensing critera click here.

-For those working in a licensable security role or supplying unlicensed security staff, without an SIA licence the penalties are currently as follows;
+For those doing SIA job or supplying unlicensed security staff, without an SIA licence the penalties are currently as follows;

 1) summary conviction at a Magistrate's Court, Sheriff Court or District Court: a maximum penalty of six months imprisonment and/or a fine of up to £5,000, or